bd6981/crud/README.md

 module.exports = bookmark
 ```

 Following this same pattern, try to build out the User model.
-It should have 3
+It should have 2
-properties:
+properties.
+We'll add the relation between them later:

 - email: String
 - name: String
-- favorites: ref to the Bookmark model

 Check out the
 [mongoose schematypes](https://mongoosejs.com/docs/schematypes.html) for all the